olebole/irafdoc/doc/tv.wcslab.rst

   </p>
   <p>
   Spacing of major marks is more complicated.
-WCSLAB tries to present major marks only along <tt>"significant values"</tt> in the coordinate system.
+WCSLAB tries to present major marks only along <span style="font-family: monospace;">"significant values"</span> in the coordinate system.
 For example, if the graph spans several hours of right ascension,  the interval between major marks will in general be an hour and the major marks will appear at whole hours within the graph.